Taiwan says its chip firms will adhere to new US rules blacklisting China supercomputing entities

 TSMC said it could not confirm the report, and declined further comment.

-TSMC shares were down 0.5% on Wednesday, outperforming a 1.1% fall in the broader Taiwanese stock market .TWII.
+TSMC shares closed up 1.16% on Wednesday, outperforming a 0.24% rise in the broader Taiwanese stock market .TWII.

 ((ben.blanchard@thomsonreuters.com;))